Feud (video game)

 Feud is an adventure game designed by John Pickford for Binary Design and published in 1987 as the first game under the Bulldog Software label of Mastertronic.
-Versions were released for the Amiga, Amstrad CPC, Atari 8-bit family, Atari ST, Commodore 64, MS-DOS, MSX, and ZX Spectrum.
-The player takes on the role of the sorcerer Learic, and must fight his evil twin Leanoric.
+Versions were released for the Amiga, Amstrad CPC, Atari 8-bit computers, Commodore 64, MS-DOS, MSX, and ZX Spectrum.
+The player takes on the role of the sorcerer Learic, and must fight his evil brother Leanoric.

 Gameplay

-The only real enemy is Leanoric.
-To achieve your objective, the player must collect many herbs scattered across the map and mix them in a cauldron to make offensive and defensive spells.
+In Feud, the players control Learic who has to fight against his evil brother Leanoric.
+To achieve the objective, the player must collect many herbs scattered across the map and mix them in a cauldron to make offensive and defensive spells.
 The spells vary from fireballs and lightning to invisibility and even turning peaceful villagers into zombies.
 A compass indicates Leanoric's location.
 Several of the herbs are found in a garden, tended by a gardener.
 The gardener, though slow-moving, is also able to inflict damage on Learic.

-Leanoric, as a non-player character, has to do the same thing, collecting herbs to mix in his cauldron before hunting you down in order to attack.
+Leanoric, as a non-player character, has to do the same thing, collecting herbs to mix in his cauldron before hunting down in order to attack.